edgelesssys/constellation/dev-docs/workflows/debug-cluster.md

-# Creating a Debug cluster
+# Debug cluster

 A debug cluster allows quicker iteration cycles during development by being able to upload new bootstrapper binaries through the `cdbg` tool.
+Furthermore, a debug cluster allows you to access the bootstrapper logs through the cloud providers serial console.

+## Creating a debug cluster

 After building (see [here](./build-develop-deploy.md#build)), you can find all CLIs and binaries in the `build` directory.